mscherbaum/localherokuconnect/README.md

 Starter App for local Heroku Connect development
 ==================
 Starter application for local Heroku Connect development.
-Used in following blog post:
+Used in following blog post: <a href="https://medium.com/@mscherbaum/local-development-with-heroku-connect-582d919985a6">Local development with Heroku Connect</a>

-Based on <b>Rails 4.1.6</b>  and displays all Salesforce Contacts under /Contacts.
+Based on <b>Rails 4.1.6</b>  and displays all Salesforce Contacts under /contacts.

 <b>Attention: You will need Heroku Connect set up in your Heroku environment for this to work</b>